Updated: May 19

 Which trimester are you in?
 But, wait why are your gums bleeding more and what is that gum abscess like looking bump in your mouth?

 It is no walk in the park being a pregnant woman and it only becomes more difficult as you progress through the trimesters.
 Your schedule becomes filled with doctor visits, especially to your OBGYN and everything else baby related.
-Unfortunately, sometimes your dentist gets left out by drawing the short straw.
+Unfortunately, sometimes your dentist fades to the back of your mind and gets left on the smallest back burner.

-Then one day, you are suddenly being forced to remember your dentist in long island city because you noticed an abscess on your gums or at least what you think looks like one.
-Perhaps something similar to the picture above?
+Then one day, you are suddenly being forced to remember your dentist because you noticed an abscess on your gums or at least what you think looks like one.

 What is a pregnancy tumor?

-According to studies, it is not uncommon in pregnant women to experience this.
-Approximately 11% or one in nine women will experience some sort of gum disorder during their pregnancy.
-So you're not alone!
+According to studies, it is not uncommon for pregnant women to experience this condition.
+Approximately 11% or one in nine women will experience some sort of gum disorder during their pregnancy, so you're not alone!

 What causes pregnancy gingivitis?

-Your body overreacts to the plaque and it may cause your gums to swell up into what looks like a pregnancy tumor.
-Normally if you were not pregnant, your gums would not get that inflamed looking.
-You would just have regular gingivitis.
+Essentially your body overreacts to the plaque and it causes your gums to swell up into what looks like a giant gum abscess.
+However if you had the same amount of plaque and you were not pregnant, your gums would not get that inflamed looking.
+You would end up with just regular gingivitis.
+The main culprit is your elevated hormones overreacting to plaque.

-Elevated hormones during pregnancy that causes an overreaction.
+Elevated hormones.
+Certain hormones are elevated during pregnancy and that causes an overreaction to plaque.

-Pregnant women tend to eat and snack more often.
+Frequent snacking.
+Pregnant women tend to eat and snack more often because they need to feed two humans.

-Forgetting to go to their dentist for their biannual teeth cleanings.
+Skipping dental check ups.
+Forgetting to go to their dentist for their biannual teeth cleanings because they're overloaded with other things related to the baby.

 How to treat pregnancy gingivitis